-'''

-ASRT> CACHE <port#>
+ASRT>CACHE <port#>

-'''

-'''

-ASRT>CACHE
+''' ASRT>CACHE

 Port Number[1]?
 2

 MAC Address MC Entry Type Age Port(s)

 00-00-93-00-c0-d0 Dynamic 20 2 (TKR/1)

-ASRT>

-'''
+MAC Address

-MAC Address 6-byte MAC address of the entry.
+6-byte MAC address of the entry.

-Entry Type Displays one of the following address entry types:

-Reserved by the IEEE802.1D Standard.
+Entry Type Displays one of f the following address entry types: Reserved Reserved by the IEEE802.1D Standard.
 Registered Unicast addresses belonging to proprietary communications hardware attached to the multicast addresses enabled by protocol forwarders.
 Permanent User configured entries.
 Static Monitoring entries.
 Dynamic Learned by the bridge dynamically.
 Do not survive power on/offs or system resets and have an age associated with the entry.
 Free Locations in database that are free to be filled by address entries.
 Unknown Unknown to the bridge.
-May be bugs and/or illegal addresses intervals

-Age in seconds of each dynamic entry.
-Age is decremented at each resolution

-Port(s) The port number associated with the entry.
-Displays the interface name

-(always that of the interface having the cache).
+May be bugs and/or illegal addresses Age Age in seconds intervals. s of each dynamic entry.
+Age is decremented at each resolution Port(s) The port num (always that of ber associated with the entry.
+Displays the interface name the interface having the cache).